 Nursing Education in Video is a unique online collection of videos created specifically for the education and training of nurses, nursing assistants, and other healthcare workers.
-This current release includes 317 videos.
+All of the videos in the collection have been created with the guidance of the Medcom-Trainex advisory board, and are regularly reviewed for accuracy, currency, and compliance with US Federal regulations from agencies such as OSHA and CMS.
+This current release includes 420 videos.

 You can now view nearly 250 quality PBS programs covering a wide variety of topics.
 These videos are viewable from any computer running Flash Player version 9 or higher with a relatively good Internet connection (at least 175 Kbps).
+A great database for music studies.
 Unfortunately, it will not be possible to view the videos over a dial-up Internet line.

-An essential resource for the study of popular entertainment in the nineteenth and early twentieth centuries.
+An essential resource for the study of popular art, art history, and entertainment in the nineteenth and early twentieth centuries.
 Consists of four components: Spiritualism, Sensation and Magic; Circuses, Sideshows and Freaks; Music Hall, Theatre and Popular Entertainment; and Moving pictures, optical entertainments & the advent of cinema.
-Includes full-text, full-color reproductions of books, ephemera, handbills, pamphlets, photos, posters, programs, scripts, and other types of materials.
-Coverage is most extensive for Great Britain; but there is also a fair range of materials for the U.S.A

 Recently added Videos

-For updates on the library’s most recently added video titles, check out our new materials lists, which include links to the catalog record for each item.
-We also have printable(pdf) lists and subject based RSS feeds of new titles that are updated each month.
+For updates on the library’s most recently added video titles, check out our New Titles lists, which include links to the catalog record for each item.
+From this page you can also print the lists or subscribe to the subject based RSS feeds of new titles that are updated each month.

 - Make sure the Status of the item is "Available."
 If the status is something other than available, learn what that status means and what actions you can take.